Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 105 trips per day across all routes, equating to approximately 31 weekly trips per individual stop.
+These routes combined provide 737 weekly passenger trips.
+The accessibility to public transport is rated as excellent.
+Residents typically live within 165 meters from the nearest stop.
+On average, there are 105 trips per day across all routes.
+This equates to approximately 32 weekly trips per individual stop.

 Frequently Asked Questions - Transport